bharathh80/genaiworkshop/README.md

 Then, you can run each script with Python:

 ```
-python simple_prompt.py
-python prompt_template.py
-python search_index.py
+python 1_simple_prompt.py
-python ingest.py
+python 2_prompt_template.py
 ```
+...

 Please note that these scripts are designed to work together, and some may require the output of others to function correctly.
-For example, `ingest.py` must be run before `search_index.py` to create the FAISS index that the latter script loads.
+For example, `3_ingest.py` must be run before `4_search_index.py` to create the FAISS index that the latter script loads.

 # Contributing